vfcash/VFC-Core/README.md

 This is a non-divisible coin, pre-mined, written in C, compiled with GCC, 384-bit key length, Transactions are 60% smaller than an average Bitcoin-Core transaction, relating to total blockchain size.

 The only incentive to run a Full Node is if you wish to implement a payment gateway in your website or service, if you are running an exchange, or maybe you are just a die-hard supporter of VF Cash.
+And there are reward payouts from the pre-mine too, in VFC.

 Transactions are truly free, there is no charge for making a transaction on the network.